Metabolic Acidosis – Medical Malpractice Lawyer

 - Inborn error of metabolism

-For a free consultation, please contact the law firm of Fitzgerald & Fitzgerald.
+For a free consultation, please contact the The Fitzgerald Law Firm.
 If we are retained, we will attempt to identify the cause and time of the injury to your child’s brain.
 If that injury could have been avoided, we will seek to recover compensation from those responsible.